 If you know me you know that I am a huge sports fan!
 Football above it all, but Tennis, Ice Hockey, Cycling, Athletics, you name it!
-Heck, even Gymnastics, Fencing or Judo in Olympic years! 🙂 In our last road trip through Bavaria, Austria and the Czech Republic we stopped for almost 2 days in Munich so I had to squeeze a visit to the home of FC Bayern (and TSV 1860 – not anymore), the Allianz Arena.
+Heck, even Gymnastics, Fencing, or Judo in the Olympic years! 🙂 In our last road trip through Bavaria, Austria, and the Czech Republic we stopped for 2 days in Munich so I had to squeeze a visit to the home of FC Bayern (and TSV 1860 – not anymore), the Allianz Arena.

 Allianz Arena facts

 This Arena is widely known for its exterior of inflated ETFE plastic panels, it was the first stadium in the world with a full color changing exterior!
 Each panel can be independently lit with white (Germany’s National team), red (FC Bayern), or blue light (TSV).
 Other colors, multicolored or interchanging lighting schemes are theoretically possible, but Munich Police strongly insists on uni-color only due to several car accidents…

 Allianz Arena took 3 years to be built (2002 – 2005) and cost 340 Million Euros.
 The stadium hosted six 2006 World Cup games, including the opening game (Germany 4-3 Costa Rica) and the semi-final between Portugal and France (0-1).
 In 2012 Allianz Arena hosted the UEFA Champions League final between Bayern and Chelsea.
 Chelsea won in the penalties after a 1-1 draw in 120 minutes.
 And in 2020 will host 4 games of the European Championship.